wp-plugins/redi-restaurant-reservation/readme.txt

 02. Example of calendar control.
 03. Example of time control.
 04. Step 2: On this step user is requested to select available time if any.
-05. Step 3: Once user selects available reservation time, user will be requested to fill reservation form with contact information.
+05. Step 3: Once user selects available reservation time, user will be requested to fill reservation form with contact information and custom fields.
 06. Reservation confirmation screen.
 At this time user has to receive confirmation email.
 Same time restaurant owner receives list of all upcoming reservations.
-07. Setup screen with number of seats available, opening times and days of the week.
+07. Setup screen with number of seats available, maximum persons per reservation, opening times and days of the week.
-08. Setup screen with info on the restaurant incl. name, address, country, phone, email, URL
+08. Setup screen with info on the restaurant including name, address, country, phone, email, URL
 09. List of upcoming reservations on Mobile/Tablet PC (Available only for Basic package users).
 Demo version can be accessed by this link: <a href="http://goo.gl/DFSBXQ" target="_blank">Open demo version</a>
 10. Detailed reservation information on Mobile/Tablet PC (Available only for Basic package users)
+11. Configuration for maximum available seats for online reservation by week day.
+(Available only for Basic package users)

-== Upgrade Notice ==
+12. Setting for custom fields that user should fill during reservation == Upgrade Notice ==

 == Changelog ==

+= 13.1022 =
+* Added setting for maximum persons per reservation
+* Added support for custom fields that user should fill during reservation
+* Added Polish language

 = 13.0919 =
 * Added Portuguese language